 Individual Therapy

-Moonrise Pathways, PLLC offers virtual mental health counseling and EMDR to teens (12+) and adults located anywhere in North Carolina via HIPAA-compliant video platform.
+Moonrise Pathways, PLLC offers virtual mental health counseling and EMDR to teens (12+) and adults located anywhere in North Carolina and South Carolina via HIPAA-compliant video platform.

 Amanda Kenney, LCSW supports individuals navigating a wide range of experiences and challenges, such as anxiety, trauma, PTSD, depression, life transitions, identity, self-esteem, and neurodivergence.